123csn/your-career-launchpad/README.md

 ## 🚀 Local Development Setup

 This project is designed to run locally using XAMPP.
-For deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md)
+See [SETUP_GUIDE.md](SETUP_GUIDE.md) for detailed installation instructions.

 ## 🤝 Contributing